 A characteristic of the capitalist order of the economy (= anarchy) is the functionalization of life for the needs of capitalism: Human beings are objects to be consumed by the economy, .i.e. man must serve the economy, not the other way around.
 This process of functionalization and destruction of human life is controlled by the state.

-The army, the frontier-guard (52) and the police are tools of violence used by the government to enforce the life-denying social"order" of capitalism against the needs of the ill population.
-The police – “your friend and helper" – do not exist to serve the population but quite on the contrary to serve the interests of the despotic rulers and the agents of capitalism.
+The army, the frontier-guard (Note 52) and the police are tools of violence used by the government to enforce the life-denying social "order" of capitalism against the needs of the ill population.
+The police – “your friend and helper" – do not exist to serve the population but quite on the contrary, they exist to serve the interests of the despotic rulers and the agents of capitalism.
 But if the police do not exist to serve the population, thus, the population must serve the police.
 A police state is not only characterized by its function to have the ultimate competence as an armed force to kill life which has become of no further value for the exploitation agencies of the labour market, the health care system, and the judiciary: a characteristic of a police state is already the functionalization of the population for the needs of the police (see the police search on TV, for example “file sign XY-Zimmermann”, a journalist in German TV who, from time to time, acts as an entertainer inviting the population to take part in police investigations).
-This dirty business is on the level of consciousness prepared and provided by religion (guilt-and-punishment), school (reward - punishment) and suggestibility to authority that is constantly crammed into one's "everyday life".
+This dirty business on the level of consciousness is prepared and provided by religion (guilt-and-punishment), school (reward - punishment) and a suggestibility to authority that is constantly crammed into one's "everyday life".

 31. About the problem of violence – the escalation of violence

-Ascertainment: all potentials of violence both material and ideological are on the side and in the hands of the state which is the suppression instance of capitalism.
+Ascertainment: All potentials of violence both material and ideological are on the side and in the hands of the state which is the suppression mechanism of capitalism.

-If we use teach-ins, go-ins, strikes and other means in order to express our arguments and critiques against the capitalist relations of production by words and basically by material critique we always experience that the power apparatus of the established science and of the state refuse any practice oriented debate even on a verbal level.
-If labourers cease to work (workstoppage) in order to express their protest against the life-destroying capitalist working conditions, there promptly step into the scene members of the works committees and of the trade unions – supported by the violence potentials of strike breakers, factory security, police and federal border guards – referring to so-called factual constraints and coercions (= coercion to earn profits) in order to suffocate any kind of protest on the side of the workers.
-If the critique based on arguments, if the protest as resistance, starts to become a material force, it soon is criminalized and eliminated by the state which turns this resistance into the crime of "resistance to the authority of the state" by using the “ringleadership"-ideology.
+If we use teach-ins, go-ins, strikes and other means in order to express our arguments and critiques against the capitalist relations of production by words and basically by a material critique, we always experience that the power apparatus of the established science and of the state refuse any practice oriented debate even on a verbal level.
+If labourers cease to work (work stoppage) in order to express their protest against the life-destroying capitalist working conditions, promptly members of the works committees and of the trade unions step into the scene – supported by the violence potentials of strike breakers, factory security, police and federal border guards – referring to so-called factual constraints and coercions (= coercion to earn profits) in order to suffocate any kind of protest on the side of the workers.
+If the critique based on arguments, if the protest as resistance starts to become a material force, it soon well be criminalized and eliminated by the state which turns this resistance into the crime of "resistance to the authority of the state" by using the “ringleadership"-ideology.

-"Charges are pressed by the prejudice, stupidity sits in judgement, and all this to the only expense of protecting that small fry” said the lawyer Horst Mahler to the court when he was sentenced in a trial persued against him in favour of the Springer press.
+"Charges are pressed by the prejudice, stupidity sits in judgement, and all this to the only expense of protecting that small fry” said the lawyer Horst Mahler to the court when he was sentenced in a trial pursued against him in favour of the Springer press.
 By the "small fry", he meant Springer, the owner of the Springer press.
 The small fry Springer, nevertheless, is only an advocate of the destructive force of capitalism, of the life-destroying relations of production.
-The prejudice is by no means a monopoly only of the prosecutor.
-Prejudice and stupidity are also united in the person of the judge: Juergen Roth wrote in the weekly newspaper "Publik" already on 13.08.1971 that judges from Heidelberg "unofficially" say, that all patients are criminals.
-This phenomenon, however, is not called prejudice in the current language of prevailing law but rather "bias" and it is the class of the judges themselves who allegedly is able to decide whether a judge like them is subject or not to "prejudice" – selfreflection in the distorting mirror!
+The prejudice is by no means a monopoly of only the prosecutor.
+Prejudice and stupidity are also united in the person of the judge: Juergen Roth wrote in the weekly newspaper "Publik" already on August 13, 1971 that judges from Heidelberg "unofficially" say that all patients are criminals.
+This phenomenon, however, is not called prejudice in the current language of prevailing law but rather "bias" and it is the class of the judges themselves who allegedly is able to decide whether a judge is subject or not to "prejudice" – self-reflection in the distorting mirror!